-Rubrics are provided for each assignment and offer descriptions of student performance indicating the extent to which the learning targets associated with the assignment have been met.
-Each assignment and task is outlined below.
+Rubrics, and or guidance, are provided for assignments and offer descriptions of student performance indicating the extent to which the learning targets associated with the assignment have been met.
+A timeline and outline for assignments will be provided before the start of class on March 20, 2023.